cat-lord/Talks/ICIAC16/repeat_locations/README.md

-This is a simple [shiny](http://shiny.rstudio.com) app showing repeat locations of crime recorded by Greater Manchester Police dudring December 2015.
+This is a simple [shiny](http://shiny.rstudio.com) app showing repeat locations of crime recorded by Greater Manchester Police during December 2015.
 The open crime data are available from [data.police.uk](data.police.uk)